Types of Skin Cancer

 Enlist the help of a loved one or a full-length mirror to repeat the full exam on the backside of your body.
 Don’t skip over your scalp!
 Using a hairdryer, throughly examine your scalp visually and through touch.
 If at any point you notice any new growths or changes in existing moles, document the changes for your physician.

 What to do if you suspect skin cancer

 If you’ve noticed anything of concern on your skin, don’t hesitate to contact your dermatology-trained provider and set up an appointment.
-As one of our dermatology services here at Berks Plastic Surgery, our dermatology Nurse Practitioner can evaluate and diagnose skin cancer.
-Mr. Himmelsbach can perform a biopsy to test for cancer cells and remove cancerous lesions as needed.
+As one of our dermatology services here at Berks Plastic Surgery, our Dermatology Physician Assistant can evaluate and diagnose skin cancer and perform a biopsy to test for cancer cells and remove cancerous lesions as needed.